Chapter 15 Armour of the Divine Core

 “Bring it down!”

 Vanguard glances at his men.
 Chen gets back up.
-“Pipe down, Jiang.
+“Pipe down, boy.
 It’s just a tickle.”

-Chen draws his sword, charges at the beast and impales the runestone deep in its chest.
-The runes dim, and the rock beast falls, hitting the ground shaking, before lying flat like listless boulders.
+Chen draws his mace, charges at the beast and impales the runestone deep in its chest.
+The runes dim.
+The rock beast falls, hits the ground shaking, then lies flat like listless boulders.

 The Riders are breathing hard, armour cracked and flickering.
 Yet they regain their composure and return to their combat stance staring back at the shadowy horde.
-The fox spirits and Husks stop their advance, slowly stepping back into the smoke, away from the intensity of the Riders’ prowess.
+The Husks stop their advance, slowly stepping back into the smoke, away from the intensity of the Riders’ prowess.

 Just for a moment, the tide shifts back.